A Look In Our Winemaker Toolkit

 Oak has a big impact on a wine’s style.
-It does not just add flavor and aromas.
-Oak also influences wine texture, helps integrate its tannins, stabilizes it, and improves its aging potential.
+It does not just add flavor and aromas- oak also influences wine texture, helps integrate tannins, stabilizes, and improves aging potential.

 Wine has been part of human civilization for more than 7,400 years.
 However the wood barrel has only been used in more modern times.
 Archeologists say barrels started significantly replacing ceramic vessels around 200 AD, with the earliest evidence of iron tools to make barrels around 100 BC.

 It is notable that only about 2% of wines in the world today are aged in barrels.
 In general these are the best wines, and are predominantly red wines.

 Barrels are expensive, usually exceeding $1,000 each.
 French oak barrels are most expensive, partly because their wood structure requires splitting along the grain.
 American oak can on the other hand be sawed, giving a higher yield.

 The story of a barrel starts in the forests.
 Oak trees are influenced by climate, soil, and genetics.
 Only 3 of more than 600 species of oak trees throughout the world are suitable for making oak barrels.

 French forests are used most often, followed by American, and occasionally other regions such as Hungarian.
 The characteristics of oak for barrels vary from forest to forest within the same region.
 Capillary structure varies a lot between French and American oak.
 That has an influence on micro oxidation during wine aging.

 Cell density within the wood can vary from year to year, which affects wood-grain permeability, flavors, and aromas.
 In France trees between 150 and 300 years old are used, and only a section between about 4 to 14 feet above the ground is used to avoid knots that could cause leakage.

 The story gets more complex when the wood is harvested, aged and processed.
 A barrel is made from about 30 staves, with the widest stave containing the bung.